Mini Simnel Cakes (with cranberries)

 This recipe yields four fairly large mini cakes – perfect for sharing (or keeping all to yourself).
 If you’d like more, simply double the recipe.
 I used ready-rolled marzipan for convenience, but you can easily roll out a block yourself or even make your own from scratch.

-Making the cakes
+Making the mini cakes

 The process is simple.
 Start by creaming the butter and sugar, then mix in the dry ingredients and fruit.
 A layer of marzipan is placed between two layers of batter, adding that signature almond flavour.
 Once baked to a deep golden brown, they are topped with more marzipan, a decorative ball, and a dusting of icing sugar.